AustenLamacraft/tqm-quarto/README.md

 - [X] Favicon for site
 - [ ] FQHE animation not working
 - [ ] Fix cot / tan disagreement between spin models lectures and slides
+- [ ] Switch to `\Braket` in KaTeX for matrix elements / expectation values in slides
 - [ ] I believe there is an inconsistency between the two parts of Q6.
 The wavefunction given in the second part is problematic dimensionally - |c| doesn't have dimensions of inverse length.
 This is because the mass of the bosons m is not involved.

 From my results it follows that the consistent densities are obtained for m=2, i.e. the power of the exponents in psi should be m|c|/4*|x_j-x_k|.